Best Diet for Chinese Water Dragon

 Chinese Water Dragon Nutritional Profile

 Dietary planning for Chinese Water Dragon starts with understanding this species's 2-3 feet (60-90 cm) physique and generally docile character.
 Over a 10-15 years (up to 20) lifespan, the right nutrition foundation prevents many common health issues.
 Larger reptiles like Chinese Water Dragon need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Chinese Water Dragon to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Chinese Water Dragon to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Chinese Water Dragon